British Science Week

 Further resources:

-• Science magazines such as Whizz Pop Bang!, The Week Junior Science and Nature, Britannica Magazine and National Geographic Kids are great additions to the school library.
+- Science magazines such as Whizz Pop Bang!, The Week Junior Science and Nature, What on Earth!
+Magazine and National Geographic Kids are great additions to the school library.

-• Ensure that the achievements of women scientists and engineers are represented in your library with these book recommendations from Best Books for Schools and LoveReading4Kids.
+- Ensure that the achievements of women scientists and engineers are represented in your library with these book recommendations from LoveReading4Kids.

-• Find out more about teaching primary Science Through Story with award-winning primary science teacher and author Jules Pottle.
+- Find out more about teaching primary Science Through Stories with award-winning primary science teacher and author Jules Pottle.

 Visit the resource